hebelsan/hacking-tools/hashes/hashcat/ReadMe.md

 # put hashes with new line seperator in a file hashes.txt

-# first identify the hash type with the first characters
+# first identify the hash type with the first characters or use hashid
 hashcat --help | grep -I '$2'

 # with e.g. 3200 bcrypt blowfish unix